And what Apple means when they say «Retina»

-Humans are notoriously bad at comparing numbers.
-Every day there’s a new tweet trying to help us understand the difference between a million and a billion by remind us that:
+Humans are notoriously bad at comparing large numbers.
+Every day, there’s a new tweet trying to help us understand the difference between a million and a billion, by reminding us that:

 This also helps to explain why Apple couldn’t just add high refresh rate (Thunderbolt 4 can’t drive that) or mini-LED (no one produces that panel).
-Now, everyone is free to wish for and dream about a 5k mini-LED screen with ProMotion (Apple definetly wants to make it) - but critisising this years $1 600 screen for not being this, is a bit off.
+Now, everyone is free to wish for, and dream about, a 5k mini-LED screen with ProMotion (Apple definitely wants to make it) — but criticising this year’s $1 600 screen for not being this, is a bit off.

 Take a look at these two screens.
 They have the remarkable resolutions of 6 × 4 pixels (24 pixels in total) and 12 × 8 pixels (96 pixels in total) ✨.